PORT COQUITLAM NEIGHBOURHOODS

 For more details on all of the elementary schools, middle schools, and secondary schools in Port Coquitlam, follow the links to the left to be redirected to the SD43 site for each school.

 Looking for the best school catchment neighbourhoods to move in to?
 Give us a call today and we can help you to find the right school based on your child.
-Call 604-765-0376.
-Prefer text?
-604-319-0200. or email [email protected]
+Call or text 604-319-0200 or email [email protected]

 Want to talk right now?